Post Operative Surgery Instructions

 POST-OPERATIVE (AFTER YOUR) SURGERY INSTRUCTIONS

-Use WARM COMPRESSES 4 times a day after the first 72 hours.
+WARM COMPRESS: After 3 days, you may use warm compresses on the eyelids a few times a day.
 They help increase blood and lymphatic flow.
 Do not microwave a damp cloth as this can cause burns on your skin.
 Instead, we recommend a cloth with warm water or heating pad as these are safer.

 For TENDERNESS extra strength Tylenol per package instructions is recommended.
 For some procedures, you may be prescribed pain medication.
 Do not take Tylenol in addition to your pain medication, often the medication you are prescribed will also have Tylenol.
 Take your medication with food to minimize the risk of nausea.